How to buy Netwealth Group (NWL) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Netwealth Group Limited is a capital markets business based in Australia.
-Netwealth Group shares (NWL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Netwealth Group has a trailing 12-month revenue of around $144.9 million.
+Netwealth Group is a capital markets business based in Australia.
+Netwealth Group shares (NWL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Netwealth Group has a trailing 12-month revenue of around $157.2 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Netwealth Group